MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 1. Select **Next** to begin the [validation process](#validation-performed-during-registering-a-skill).
 If successful, your Skill is added to your bot.
 You can now [use this Skill in your topics](advanced-use-skills.md).

 ## Compliance considerations
-To protect user's privacy, we restrict users from adding Skills that are deployed outside of the signed in user's Azure tenant.
+To protect user's privacy, we restrict users from adding Skills that are deployed outside of the signed-in user's Azure tenant.
 However, your bot may send customer information to a Skill if your Skill and bot are deployed in different regions.

 ### Validation performed during registering a Skill